Tatsuya Oishi (director): Career

-In 2004, Oishi, Shin Oonuma, and Akiyuki Shinbo became known as "Team Shinbo" for their work with Shaft after Shinbo had invited the two to the company.
-"Team Shinbo" defined the unique visual artistry and storytelling methods that the studio became known for.
-He debuted as a series director with Nisio Isin's Bakemonogatari in 2009, which he co-directed with Shinbo.
+Later that year, Oishi debuted as a series director with Nisio Isin's Bakemonogatari under Shinbo.
 Oishi joined the project on request by Shinbo, who believed that Oishi's style of colors and inserts of lettering/Kanji would be stylistically beneficial to the series.
 Oishi joined the production somewhat late, and described that by the time he was on board, the first 5 episodes had their storyboard orders already completed.
 Upon its release, the series was immediately met with cult fame, and has been described as the series that pushed Shaft "into fame."
+Oishi described making Bakemonogatari with the stylism of Jean-Luc Godard and with the intent of showing off his ability.
+In doing so, he directed it in a way that he felt was "logical", rather than chaotic, and removed things that he personally didn't like or things that didn't meet his sense of beauty; and to that end, the unique images of real-life photography and myriads of lined up or stacked desks were often used as part of the mise-en-scène.

 With the success of Bakemonogatari, it was announced that the succeeding novel in Isin's Monogatari series, Kizumonogatari, would be adapted by the studio, and that Oishi and Shinbo would return to direct., and it was announced in 2011 to be a film.
 Production of the film suffered, however, as four years passed without any updates on the progress of its completion, and it wasn't until 2015 that it was announced that the film would instead be a film trilogy released in 2016 and 2017.
+Oishi mentioned that one of the problems he had in making the film was his inability to draw storyboards while sitting at his desk at the studio, so he instead wandered around the town with the film scenario and a pencil in hand and he would write down frames and ideas as they came to mind, before eventually returning to the studio to draw the storyboards themselves.
+Prior to the trilogy's production beginning, in 2011, Japan experienced the 2011 Tōhoku earthquake and tsunami.
+Oishi was inspired by the disaster and started to incorporate ideas of "living in Japan" and a focus on Japan itself, such as culturally specific iconography and the architectural work of Kenzō Tange.
 Reactions to the films were very positive, with Nick Creamer stating that the first film was "a breathtaking experience", and he called the second film a "one of a kind."
 Kizumonogatari chief animation directors Hideyuki Morioka and Hiroki Yamamura, and unit directors Toshimasa Suzuki and Yukihiro Miyamoto, all commented on Oishi's ability to create unique and thoroughly drawn-out storyboards, which Suzuki commented on the particular aspect of Oishi's sense of pacing and its contrast between Kizumonogatari and the earlier Bakemonogatari.